Updated: March 12, 2021

 Do you travel with your dogs?
-We live in Seattle so Traveling to Canada with a Dog is fairly common.
-Here are some tips and tricks to Traveling into Canada with a Dog.
+We live in Seattle, so traveling to Canada with a Dog is fairly common.
+Here are some tips and tricks to traveling into Canada with a Dog.

-Considering we live in Washington State, traveling into Canada with a dog is a quick trip across the border.
+Bringing a dog into Canada is fairly easy.
+Since we live in Washington State, traveling into Canada with a dog is a quick trip across the border.

-- US Passport
+- U.S. Passport Cards

 - Enhanced Driver’s Licenses

 - Trusted Traveler Cards (Global Entry*, NEXUS, SENTRI, or FAST)